Best gravel wheelsets 2025: The best wheels for off-road adventures and racing

 Reasons to avoid

 The Cadex 35 AR Disc wheelset sits on its own in Cadex's gravel/all-road and hits the sweet spot between lightweight and strong reliability.
-The 1,270g wheelset weight is impressively light and enhances climbing without the feeling like they need to be handled with care when it comes to descending down the other side.
+The 1,270g wheelset weight is impressively light and enhances climbing without the feeling that they need to be handled with care when it comes to descending down the other side.
 A 60-tooth ratchet driver gives the wheels a responsive kick when putting the power down too.

-The 35 AR Disc has excellent, fuss-free Cadex hubs that in our testing, have managed to shrug off the worst that winter riding could throw at them despite being subjected to around 1500 miles / 2400km in January and February.
-The hubs are also equipped with ceramic bearings giving the wheels a long-lasting smooth ride.
+The 35 AR Disc has excellent, fuss-free Cadex hubs that, in our testing, have managed to shrug off the worst that winter riding could throw at them despite being subjected to around 1500 miles / 2400km in January and February.
+The hubs are also equipped with ceramic bearings, giving the wheels a long-lasting, smooth ride.

 The hookless design shapes the tyres into the best possible shape for optimum traction, producing a rounder tyre shape for better grip and sidewall support.
 The only real downside for fans of all-out performance is that the wheels make no specific claims around aerodynamic efficiency, which will be a markdown for anyone with designs on being at the pointy end of a race nowadays.